 - 1) Your Name.
 Poll workers will be looking to see that your name matches what is on the poll book.
 It doesn't need to be an exact match.
 For example, if your ID says "Robert" but your voter registration says "Bob," that's ok! - 2) An Expiration Date.
-They will be checking to see that your Wisconsin Driver License or State ID Card receipt is not expired.
-It expired 45 days from the date it was issued.
+Poll workers will be checking to see that your Wisconsin State ID Card without a photo is either unexpired or has expired since November 4, 2014 (currently the last General Election).

--U.S. CERTIFICATE OF NATURALIZATION AS PHOTO ID FOR VOTING-Information Provided by the State of Wisconsin Government Accountability Board
+-U.S. CERTIFICATE OF NATURALIZATION AS PHOTO ID FOR VOTING-